 Foxglove plants like full sun to partial shade.
 Fast-growing Foxglove will reach a height of 2 to 5 feet, depending upon the variety you have selected for your yard or woodlands area.

 Foxglove will do well in average soils and cool weather.
 The soil needs to be kept moist to feed their quick growth.
+However, avoid planting them in areas where the soil can be wet or soggy for prolonged periods.
 Water them during dry periods, once or twice per week.

 Adding a general-purpose fertilizer once a month will result in bigger, fuller blooms.